Lawrence has been in touch because of his model train incline.

 The two roads going under the trestle bridge with the N gauge tunnels.
 The trestle had to be raised not the 1-inch minimum need for the 2% grade in both directions but another inch to allow for the auto tunnels.
 Laying the track around the C section.
 The actual last to be worked on at this time.

-And last off is a pic of the overall area for the trestle bridge.
-From the upper right, around the town, to the middle back.
+And last off is a pic of the overall area for the trestle bridge – it shows the my model train incline – from the upper right, around the town, to the middle back.
 The banister still not finished in the C section.
 That is physically 20 feet of layout trestle track.

 That’s all for today folks – but please don’t forget the Beginner’s Guide if you want to get going on your own layout and side step the mistakes we all make.